-We have invested in our infrastructure and personnel, which we believe positions us to continue to scale our business operations.
-As we continue to grow, we expect to drive higher profitability by taking advantage of our increasing buying power with suppliers and leveraging our existing support infrastructure.
+We have invested in our infrastructure and personnel, which we believe position us to continue to scale our business operations.
+As we continue to grow, we expect to drive higher profitability both at a restaurant-level and corporate-level by taking advantage of our increasing buying power with suppliers and leveraging our existing support infrastructure.
 Additionally, we believe we will be able to optimize labor costs at existing restaurants as our restaurant base matures and average revenues per restaurant increase.
 We believe that as our restaurant base grows, our general and administrative costs will increase at a slower rate than our sales.